peterb200295/UWPEind/ReadMe.txt

 Functions General
-- Responsive
+V Responsive
-- Works on all devices
+V Works on all devices
 V Error handling, may not crash for example when no internetconnection is established V Back button must be present for phones
 V MVVM pattern must be implemented